Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Background

 \section{Background}

-Inspired by the structure of 3D data blocks in material science, the present study used simulated 4D data cubes, which could be described as the 4D analogue of a 3D foam or block of Swiss cheese.
+Inspired by the structure of 3D data blocks in material science~\citep{Fie20}, the present study used simulated 4D data cubes with cavities, which could be described as the 4D analogue of a 3D foam or a block of Swiss cheese.
 The boundaries of the cavities in such 4D data cubes are formed by 3-manifolds, which can be described and distinguished by using methods of algebraic and geometric topology~\citep{Hatcher2002}.
-The topological classification of 3-manifolds was only achieved in 2003 \citep{BessieresEtAl2010} and the topology of objects in 4D can be much richer than in 2D or 3D.
-In the present study, we only consider some basic objects as part of our dataset generation, namely balls, that is, $B^4 = \{ x \in \mathbb{R}^4; ||x|| \le~1 \}$, and various tori that exist in 4D, including $S^1 \times B^3$, $S^2 \times B^2$, and $S^1 \times S^1 \times B^2$.
+The topology of objects in 4D can be much richer than in 2D or 3D and the topological classification of 3-manifolds was only achieved in 2003~\citep{BessieresEtAl2010}.
+In the present study, we only consider some basic 4D objects as part of our dataset generation, namely balls, that is, $B^4 = \{ x \in \mathbb{R}^4; ||x|| \le~1 \}$, and various tori that exist in 4D, including $S^1 \times B^3$, $S^2 \times B^2$, and $S^1 \times S^1 \times B^2$.
 However, these manifolds are already topologically more complex than what would usually be considered in machine learning, for example, as the outcome of manifold learning~\citep{LeeVerleysenBook2007}.